OpenMage/docker-php-base/README.md

 # PHP Base Image (WIP)

-This Repo contains the build instructions for the PHP base image (Stretch and Buster).
+This Repo contains the build instructions for the PHP base image (bullseye and bookworm).
 All PHP images should inherit from this image.

 ## Documentation